Kelly Doyle: Session 1

-Kelly and Alex both agreed.
+Kelly and Jason both agreed.
 “Alright, Kelly, I’m going to have you lay down on the couch over here.”
 Dr. Clement directed toward the far wall.
 Kelly got up and went to the leather couch at the back of the room.
-Both Alex and Dr. Clement each took a chair and sat facing Kelly as she tried get comfortable.
+Both Jason and Dr. Clement each took a chair and sat facing Kelly as she tried get comfortable.

 Dr. Clement spoke softly and steadily for three minutes, soothing Kelly’s mental state.
 Kelly’s muscles became loose and relaxed by the second.
 Her body eventually became like jelly.
 Dr. Clement counted backward from ten to one, until Kelly was, as Dr. Clement understood, “under”.

 “Kelly, can you hear me?”
 Dr. Clement asked.

 “Yes,” Kelly softly replied.